ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the server SHOULD change the status of the order to "invalid" and MAY delete the order resource.

-The server MUST begin the issuance process for the requested certificate and update the order resource with a URL for the certificate once the client has fulfilled the server's requirements.
-If the client has already satisfied the server's requirements at the time of this request (e.g., by obtaining authorization for all of the identifiers in the certificate in previous transactions), then the server MUST proactively issue the requested certificate and provide a URL for it in the "certificate" field of the order.
-The server MUST, however, still list the completed authorizations in the "authorizations" array.

-Once the client believes it has fulfilled the server's requirements, it should send a GET request to the order resource to obtain its current state.
+Once the client believes it has fulfilled the server's requirements, it should send a POST request to the order resource's finalize URL.
+The POST body MUST include a CSR:

+csr (required, string):
+: A CSR encoding the parameters for the certificate being requested {{!RFC2986}}.
+The CSR is sent in the base64url-encoded version of the DER format.
+(Note:
+Because this field uses base64url, and does not include headers, it is different from PEM.).

+The CSR encodes the client's requests with regard to the content of the certificate to be issued.
+The CSR MUST indicate the same requested identifiers as the initial new-order request, either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
+requesting a subjectAltName extension.

+After submitting a POST to the order finalize URL the client should send a GET request to the order resource to obtain its current state.
 The status of the order will indicate what action the client should take:

 * "invalid": The certificate will not be issued.
 Consider this order process